brunompacheco/brunompacheco.github.io/_drafts/2023-06-27-literature-review-ml4co-2.md

     </div>
 </div>
 <div class="caption">
-    Building blocks of a (mat)heuristics based on supervised, end-to-end deep learning models.
+    Building blocks of a (mat)heuristics based on deep learning models trained through supervision to predict solutions.
     The <em>Prep.</em> block represent the pre-processing operations necessary to embed an instance of an MILP problem into a format that can be fed to the deep learning model (<em>DL</em> block).
-    The model returns a predicted candidate solution, which can be rounded and directly provide the heuristic output, or can be optimized over (<em>OPT</em> block, with dashed border since it is optional), forming a matheuristic.
+    The model returns a variable assignment, which can be rounded and directly provide the heuristic output, or can be optimized over (<em>OPT</em> block, with dashed border since it is optional), forming a matheuristic.
     The style follows the diagrams from Bengio et al.<d-cite key="bengio_machine_2021"></d-cite>.
 </div>